 Getting to Tisno

-Tisno is located roughly halfway between Split and Zadar, and there’s plenty of flight options to both airports from the UK and from all over Europe.
+Tisno is located roughly halfway between Split and Zadar, and there are plenty of flight options to both airports from the UK and from all over Europe.

-Split is probably the top choice as there’s many flights from all over the UK to there – there’s flights from Heathrow, Gatwick, London City, Luton, Stansted, Bristol, Birmingham, Manchester, Leeds Bradford, Newcastle, Glasgow and Edinburgh.
+Split is probably the top choice as the airport is served by many flights from all over the UK – flights from Heathrow, Gatwick, London City, Luton, Stansted, Bristol, Birmingham, Manchester, Leeds Bradford, Newcastle, Glasgow, Edinburgh and Dublin.
 See our Getting to Split page for details of flights from the UK, and from elsewhere in Europe.

 Zadar is still worth considering as a place to fly into.
-Ryanair fly to Zadar from London Stansted, Liverpool, Manchester, Dublin and Cork airports; Easyjet fly from London Gatwick and London Luton to Zadar.
+Easyjet fly from London Gatwick to Zadar whilst Ryanair flies from London Stansted, Bournemouth, Birmingham, Manchester, Liverpool, Newcastle, Edinburgh, Dublin and Cork to Zadar.
 Check out our Getting to North Dalmatia section for details of these plus flights to Zadar from Europe.